jarviscanada/jarvis_data_eng_AnthonyInthavong/README.md

 ## Highlighted Projects
 **Covid ETL data pipeline and API** [[GitHub](https://github.com/anth7310/Covid19-ETL-API)]: Basic ETL pipeline using Python, Pandas.
-Loaded into a SQLite database.
-Also RESTFUL api built using Python's Flask.
+Loaded into an SQLite database.
+Also, RESTFUL API built using Python's Flask.

 **Messenger DashBoard (Mandem)** [[GitHub](https://github.com/abhin-ch/MessengerAnalyse-v2.0)]: Analytical Dashboard for quick interpretation of your text conversations from Facebook’s messenger.
-Unique feature is using IBM Watson's Personality Insights API to summarize text into 5 main personality types.
+A unique feature is using IBM Watson's Personality Insights API to summarize text into 5 main personality types.
 Developed backend data processing using Python, Pandas, SQLite, and NLTK (NLP library).

 ## Professional Experiences